 If you are among the 45% of Americans who would prefer to skip Christmas gifts, we’ve got a suggestion for saving money and cutting holiday stress: Change your family traditions to meaningful ones that wont’ break the bank.
 Just because you’ve bought your sister an expensive gift for the last 36 years doesn’t mean you have to continue that practice.

-Here are 10 ways to save money on Christmas and Hanukkah while still enjoying a fun and meaningful holiday:
+Here are 10 ways to save money while still enjoying a fun and meaningful holiday:

 Set a holiday budget and stick to it.
 Don’t let emotion drive your shopping and spending.
 Whether you have $100 or $500 to spend on holiday festivities and Christmas gifts, when temptation strikes, remind yourself how happy you will be in January when (not if) you stick to your budget and don’t overspend.